wanelo/wanelo.github.io/_drafts/2016-02-03-decoupling-distributed-ruby-applications-with-rabbitmq.md

 We exclusively use topic exchanges for the purposes of inter-application messaging.
 Messages published to a topic exchange include a routing key, in the dot-delimited format, `arbitrary.routing.information`.
 When a queue is registered in the exchange, bindings are registered matching one or more routing key.
 For instance, a queue can be bound to the routing key `arbitrary.routing.*` or `arbitrary.#`.
 The `*` is a wildcard character matching a single word.
 The `#` wildcard matches 0 or more words.
 So, a queue could be bound to `abitrary.routing.*` or `arbitrary.#` to match the example routing key. `arbitrary.*` would match `arbitrary.stuff` but not `arbitrary.things.and.stuff`.

 We formed the opinion that topic exchanges best suite our needs because of our strong opinion that producers should not know about consumers.
-With a fanout exchange, in order to target a message to multiple sets of consumers a producer would need to send a message to multiple targeted exchanges (thus demonstrating implicit knowledge of its consumers).
+With a fanout exchange, in order to target a message to multiple sets of consumers, a producer would need to send a message to multiple targeted exchanges (thus demonstrating implicit knowledge of its consumers).
 With a topic exchange, the producer sends a message to a single exchange, using a routing key to signal the type of message.
 If successful, the producer can reasonably expect that the message has been sent to any listening consumers.
 If no consumers care about the message, then RabbitMQ will discard the message and return a success response to the producer.
 This is a good thing, as it allows us to deploy new producer code before we finish writing consumer code, without worrying about filling up memory on the RabbitMQ instances.

 ### Durable queues